 Q1.
 Where is this new dedicated curling facility supposed to be again?

 A1.
 The new home of the Charlotte Curling Association will be at 6525 Old Statesville Road in Charlotte.
-We’re having a groundbreaking ceremony on March 1st and plan to open our doors by the end of 2014!
+We’re having an official groundbreaking ceremony on April 23rd and plan to open our doors by the end of 2014!

 Q2.
 Why are we building a dedicated facility?
 I’m pretty happy with the status quo.